Four actions you can take now to make a big difference.

 Step four: Make this dialogue a regular part of family life.

 Family conversations about wealth should occur regularly.
 Your circumstances, perspective and family needs may change.
 These talks can be formal or happen ad hoc around a dinner table.

 We advise families with significant resources, particularly those with operating companies, to hold regularly scheduled formal meetings to discuss how the family’s wealth is organized and deployed—as well as how younger generations are learning to manage it.

 Look at the books while embracing your year-end tax planning

 Every fall is an opportunity to review your finances to make sure they are on track to support your goals.
 It’s also a last call for taking actions that may reduce your tax burden for the year.
-“For example, especially given recent market volatility, you may want to speak with your tax advisor about harvesting tax losses before year-end,” says Thomas McGraw, Head of Tax Advisory.
+“For example, especially given recent market volatility, you may want to speak with your tax specialist about harvesting tax losses before year-end,” says Thomas McGraw, Head of Tax Advisory.